-Stable Vitamin C: means it doesn’t discolor and won’t break down and lose its effectiveness.
-It’s good to the last drop!
+Stable forms of topical vitamin C: This means it doesn’t discolor and won’t break down and lose its effectiveness over time.
+It’s good to the last drop.

 Unstable forms of topical vitamin C: This means it will turn dark yellow or golden brown over time as the air oxidizes the formula, resulting in less benefit to the skin.
 This unstable type, due to its acidic nature, can cause stinging when applied to the skin resulting in irritation, especially for sensitive skin types and retinol, prescription retinoid users and those who exfoliate their skin regularly.

-To further understand the oxidation process and unstable vitamin C, think about If you take a bite of an apple and set it down on a table, it will start to discolor and turn brown within 20 minutes.
+To further understand the oxidation process and unstable vitamin C, think about If you take a bite of an apple and set it down on a table.
+What will happen? it will start to discolor and turn brown within 20 minutes.
 This happens because the air is oxidizing the apple.
 (Check out this cool experiment I did with an apple and a vitamin C serum.)
-When you’re using an unstable form of vitamin C on your face, it runs the risk of oxidizing quickly on the face and may not give you all the amazing benefits when it’s starting to lose its potency.
+When you’re using an unstable form of vitamin C on your face, it runs the risk of oxidizing quickly on the face and may not give you all the amazing benefits as it’s starting to lose its potency.

-So get your daily dose of Vitamin C and the best results from it, by using the right kind of Vitamin C.
+Get your daily dose of skin-brightening vitamin C this Spring and the best results from it, by using the right kind.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.